Ivan Kőszegi: Rebellions against Ladislaus IV

 Archbishop Lodomer persuaded Ladislaus to convene a general assembly in the early summer of 1286 in order to reconciliation between the king and the Kőszegi brothers.
 There Ladislaus provided one-year grace period to the Kőszegis and their familiares.
 In September 1286, the king managed a self-coup, expelling members of the Kőszegi–Borsa baronial group from the royal council.
 Neglecting the Kőszegis' rival, the Aba clan, Ladislaus IV appointed his own loyal soldiers and lesser nobles to the high positions.
 Thereafter Ladislaus IV launched his fifth and last royal campaign against the Kőszegi territory in November 1286.
 The king seized Kőszeg, but Ivan managed to escape.
 He and his brothers moved to the left bank of the Danube, they also captured Pressburg Castle for a brief time.
 Duke Albert took advantage of the opportunity, and marched into Hungary, where his army successfully besieged and seized Pressburg from the Kőszegis in the spring of 1287.
-Simultaneously, the Kőszegis' allies, the Borsa brothers – Roland and James – arrived from Transtisia; they joint troops defeated Ladislaus' army at the river Zsitva (Žitava) in March.
+Simultaneously, the Kőszegis' allies, the Borsa brothers – Roland and James – arrived from Transtisia; their joint troops defeated Ladislaus' army at the river Zsitva (Žitava) in March.
 During the conflict, Ivan again invited Duke Andrew to Hungary for a brief time sometime in the spring of 1287.
 After a new reconciliation, Ivan Kőszegi was appointed Palatine of Hungary, he was first mentioned in this capacity in June 1287.
 He was also styled as ispán of Sopron County since that year until at least 1295, but it is plausible that he bore the title until his death.
 As Palatine, Ivan Kőszegi summoned three "general assemblies" (generalis congregatio) for "the will of all nobles and free men with other social status of Vas County" in Szombathely in June 1288.
 This was the first time when a palatine convened a county assembly in his own right, neglecting the monarch's contribution.
 Gyula Kristó writes, Ivan summoned the assembly explicitly without the permission of Ladislaus.
 In the same year, Ivan Kőszegi exchanged his castle of Plošćica in Slavonia (today ruins in Ivanska, Croatia) with the Gutkeleds for their lands (Egervár) in Vas County.